 Numerous companies around the globe have decided to introduce a 30-hour workweek for their employees.
 Amazon made headlines in 2016 when it announced that some team leaders would be working 30 hours a week with a corresponding cut in pay but without a blow to their benefits.
 Other companies have cut back on employee hours by introducing a four-day, or 32-hour, workweek.

 The traditional 40-hour workweek has been the standard for American office workers since 1940, when the Fair Labor Standards Act (passed in 1938) was amended to require that employers pay overtime to employees who work more than 40 hours a week.
 Now, nearly a century later, some are ready to rethink that standard.

-Sweden is a country where an abbreviated workweek has found success; less than one percent of employees exceed 50 hours per week, and a significant handful of businesses make six-hour work days an option.
-The Netherlands is the country with the lowest average annual number of hours worked; the average there is 1,384.
+Sweden has found success with an abbreviated workweek in which less than one percent of employees exceed 50 hours per week, and a significant handful of businesses make six-hour workdays an option.
+The Netherlands has the lowest average annual number of hours worked at 1,384.
 In the United States, the average annual hours is 1,790.